MariamIssah/mlp_summative/README.md

 1. Check the API documentation at `/docs` endpoint
 2. Review the Jupyter notebook for model training details
 3. Consult the load testing guide in `LOAD_TESTING.md`
+4. For retraining: Use local environment - cloud platforms have resource limitations

 ## Future Improvements